dd-post/mangadex_fetcher/README.md

 Other times, we only want one version of the chapter and don't particularly care which scanlator it comes from.
 In these cases, use the `--one-group` or `-O` option.
 This will simply take the most recent version of any chapter.

-Lastly, sometimes when we wish to only download a segment of the chapters.
-This is where the `--start-chapter` and `--end-chapter` (or `-s` and `-e` respectively)  come into play.
+Lastly, it is possible to only download a segment of the chapters using `--start-chapter` and `--end-chapter` (or `-s` and `-e` respectively).
 Using the indices from the left most column, we can specify where we should start and where we should end.
 This will not affect the listing, but will cause the downloader to skip any chapters that do not fall within this range.
 Be careful to use the indices and not the actual chapter number as these numbers are NOT equivalent.
 If only a single chapter is desired, use the `--single-chapter` or `-S` option to specify that chapter.
 This is equivalent to using `-s` and `-e` with the same index.

 #### Example: Downloading
 Once we have the listing of the chapters we want, it is time to download them.
 To perform the download, simply remove the `-L` flag from the command.
 This will begin the download process: